aagoos/cs326-final-team-pi/docs/final.md

 # Authentication/Authorization

 All users have access to the home and recipe page.
-The ingredients a user has are tracked locally, so an account is not required to access any part of the site.
+When logged in, a users favorites are stored/retried from the database.

+Authoization related URL mappings include

+`/favorites`

+Which GETS or POSTS the current user's favorites.
+You must be logged in to access this.

+`/login`

+Makes a request to authenticate a user.

+`/logout`

+Logs out a user and clears their session.

+`/register`

+Creates a new user.

+and

+`/user`

+Which returns the name of the current user.
+You must be authenticated to access this.

 # Division of labor

 ## Alex

 Worked on API endpoints in server.js, implemented database logic in the database.js wrapper, setup/configured heroku, worked on documentation, took screenshots for this document, expanded greatly on index.js, general bugfixes, along with a bit of standardization in our data sources (which were retrieved and merged by Megan).
 Worked on the initial version of server.js to configure it to serve html/js/css.
 Wrote filter/results table for index.html, and the correspinding css.
+Worked on authentication, did initial versions of login page, wrote javascript for login page.
+Edited toghether demo video

 ## Megan